xwiz/phash/README.md

 Phash
 =====

-Perpetual hash implementation for PHP
+Perceptual hash implementation for PHP

-This is my PHP Implementation of the simple AverageHash implementation based on Perpetual Hash
+This is my PHP Implementation of the AverageHash algorithm to create Perceptual Hashes

-A perpetual hash is different from a typical hash as it allows you to compute a signature based on the visual features of an image rather than the actual data they contain as with a cryptographic hash.
-This allows you to use the Perpetual Hash for simple image matching which could prove useful in finding duplicate pictures or picture tagging.
+A perceptual hash is different from a typical hash as it allows you to compute a signature based on the visual features of an image rather than the actual data they contain as with a cryptographic hash.
+This allows you to use the Perceptual Hash for simple image matching which could prove useful in finding duplicate pictures or picture tagging.

 To get a better understanding of this project see: http://www.hackerfactor.com/blog/index.php?/archives/432-Looks-Like-It.html

-The methods are quite simple to understand and can be easily implemented on Laravel.

 ***

-###Sample Usage###
+### Sample Usage ###
-You can use pHash methods in your class to modify to your specs or as a library
+You can use pHash methods as a class in your project and extend as you wish.

-To use as a library in Laravel, simply copy to your laravel library path and 'dump autoload'

-After this, you can instantiate and use as follows:
+A basic implementation is as follows:

     $hasher = new Phash();
     //initialize input files of both pictures